 For more information please visit the World Anti-Doping Agency (WADA) and International Skating Union website.

-With Effect from 1 Jan 2019, please click here for the 2019 Prohibited List by WADA and click here for the summary of Major Modification and Explanatory Notes.
+With Effect on 1 Jan 2020, please click here Prohibited List by WADA and summary of Major Modification and Explanatory Notes.

 ANTI-DOPING SINGAPORE (ADS) THERAPEUTIC USE EXEMPTION (TUE) POLICY - Application Form